 My favorite gun might be my Savage .22/.250 with a Nikon Monarch 6-24x50mm glass.
 It’s such a flat-shooting, fast, and accurate gun and you can shoot it all day without feeling it the next day.
 It’s perfect for ‘yotes and groundhogs.
 It makes for the perfect Big Boy whack’a mole hammer!

-Question: What would your dream trophy room be like?
+OL: What would your dream trophy room be like?

 CP: ****I’ve spent plenty of time fantasizing about my dream trophy room.
 I’d probably start with a 20-foot tall stone fireplace.
 The stones would come from a river that runs through the property on which my home sits.
 (We’re dreaming here right?)
-I’d have a pool table, Big Buck Hunter Video game in the corner, a wet bar, big screen TV and a bunch of comfy couches.
+I’d have a pool table, Big Buck Hunter Video game in the corner, a wet bar, big screen TV, and a bunch of comfy couches.
 The walls would be covered with the trophies I already have but trust me, there’d have to be plenty of room for more!

-Answer: I hunt and fish with the guys I grew up with.
+CP: I hunt and fish with the guys I grew up with.
 They treat me like they always have.
 Thank God!
 It’s important to nurture the friendships you had as a kid.
 Especially when you have a high profile job that surrounds you with “yes” men.
 One of my favorite parts of hunting is getting away from it all.
 These days there’s a lot more to get away from.
 That’s probably why I cherish it so much.

 CP****: It’s true that there aren’t a ton of hunters in Hollywood.
 That being said, the people I’ve talked to about it are actually fascinated with the subject.
 I think I’ve changed a few minds regarding the sport.
 It’s pretty incredible how little people actually know about hunting.
 Most people don’t even realize there are seasons or tags.
 They don’t understand the regulations or conservation benefits of hunting.
 I get a lot of, “Well as long as you eat the meat, I don’t care.”
 I have to be honest with them though.
 My passion for hunting is not simply the result of a need to feed myself.
 There’s grocery stores for that!
 I’m not eating ground hog or coyote!
 Sometimes people don’t understand and I don’t waste my breath trying to explain it.
 Either you get it or you don’t.
 But for the most part people aren’t judgmental about it.
 We just disagree and move on.

-CP****: Being outdoors, listening to the world wake up around me, I shed all the stress that comes with my job.
+CP****: Being outdoors, listening to the world wake up around me: I shed all the stress that comes with my job.
 And I imagine it’s like that for everyone.
 Whatever stresses the regular world creates for any outdoorsman can be washed away for a while in a tree stand or duck blind.
 Some people fast, some people go on a cruise or visit a day spa.
 I get out in the woods with a rifle or a bow.
 That’s my release.

 CP****: I love telling people that story!
 It freaks them out.
 Especially here in Hollywood!
 But I’ve definitely eaten more exotic meat than squirrel.
 Stories of possum are coming to mind but I’ll save that for another Conan appearance!
 As far as cooking them, I brined them for a few days, then pan-fried them with spices.

-Answer: It’s been a while since I tanned anything.
+CP: It’s been a while since I tanned anything.
 The last thing I did was a coyote.
 It didn’t turn out great, and I felt like I wasted the pelt.
 Since then, I’ve taken all my trophies to a pro.
 But when I retire one day, I could see tanning being a craft I could really get into.

-Answer: On a perfect day of hunting I hike into the woods an hour before first light with the wind in my face.
+CP: On a perfect day of hunting I hike into the woods an hour before first light with the wind in my face.
 I’m completely undetected.
 Darkness gives way to deep blue, the last stars twinkling.
 I hear the squirrels wake up, the birds chirp good morning.
 With months of preparation at my disposal I picked just this spot.
 I know they’re here.
 As the sun crests the horizon I find my preparation paying off.
 The perfect broadside shot on a monster trophy presents itself.
 I find the unsuspecting bruiser through my scope and take the shot.
 He takes two steps and falls dead in his tracks.
 I take a moment to feel it all: the pride, the excitement, the remorse and gratitude.
 I say a prayer and give thanks.
 I radio to my friends, who are all very jealous, and make my way toward the fallen beast.
 And on this perfect day, I smile, noticing he happened to fall not two feet from a well worn four wheeler track.